clarkzinzow/tinysh/README.md

 * Tinysh creates a child process for each new command, protecting the main shell process from any errant commands.
 * It uses the execvp system call to execute programs.
-* As a fun bonus, I implemented a tokenizer with the following features:
+* As a fun bonus, I implemented a tokenizer (for parsing commands) with the following features:
   * Thread-safe (i.e., use of `strtok_r`.)
   * Does not modify the input string.
-  * Populates a provided `char**` with a dynamically allocated, null-terminated list of commands and corresponding arguments.
+  * Returns a dynamically allocated, null-terminated list of tokens and populates a provided pointer to an integer with the number of tokens found.

 ### Immediate TODO:

 * Add more detail to the verbose mode.
 * Create static context struct for a better, more stateful verbose mode (tried to avoid this, but with the addition of any new features, it will probably be needed.)
+* Add input redirection.
-* Add start adding new shell features.
+* Add here documents.

 ### Future Work

-Ultimately, creating a full-fledged shell in such a verbose manner would be nonsensical; very few people would want that much uninteresting information cluttering up their terminal (image writing a decently sized shell script where every fork, dynamic memory allocation and deallocation, and opening/closing of file descriptors was explicitly remarked on!)
+Ultimately, creating a full-fledged shell in such a verbose manner would be nonsensical; very few people would want that much uninteresting information cluttering up their terminal (imagine writing a decently sized shell script where every fork, dynamic memory allocation and deallocation, and opening/closing of file descriptors was explicitly remarked on!)
 Moreover, as you add features, the shell becomes more convoluted and loses some of it's instructional value.
 However, there are